lzdanski/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 * it's extremely important to monitor your system with the right set of tools that you usually use to monitor your system.
-This document does not go into details of particular metrics and tools that you can use, it just describes what kind of resources you should monitor, but you should follow your best practices for monitoring to grab the right data.
+This document does not go into details of particular metrics and tools that you can use, it just describes what kind of resources you should monitor.
+Follow your best practices for monitoring to collect the right data.
 * decide which aspect of performance is most important for you (what you want to improve)
 * observe your system to see where your bottlenecks are: CPU, memory, I/O are the usual limiting factors
 * based on your expectations and observations - decide what is your next improvement and go back to